Approving Government taxation

 - any other provisions that need to be agreed provisionally

 A Finance Bill is still needed to make these resolutions permanent and legal.
-It is generally presented the same day, and must be passed before the provisional resolutions expire on 5 August.
+It is generally presented the same day, and must be passed before the provisional resolutions expire.

 The annual Finance Bill

 MPs debate and scrutinise the Finance Bill line-by-line during its stages in the Commons and changes to it are suggested and voted on.
 The Finance Bill goes through the same parliamentary stages as any other Bill, except that:

 - In the Commons, its Committee stage is split – with the more controversial, important parts of the Bill being considered in a Committee of the whole House, which all MPs can attend, usually over two days.
 The remaining clauses are debated in Public Bill Committee as normal

 - It is a Money Bill – which means that the House of Lords may debate the Bill at Second Reading but they make no changes to it and its later stages in the Lords are a formality